 Gender equality is mainstreamed in Danish development policy, as highlighted in the Strategic Framework for Gender Equality, Rights and Diversity in Danish Development Cooperation, which underlines the importance of UN Women's relation to Danish development priorities.
 Regarding Denmark's position as a strong global advocate of SRHR, UN Women plays a critical role.
-While the UN Population Fund (UNFPA) is the lead agency in promoting SRHR, UN Women plays an important supporting role by integrating SRHR as a key dimension when advocating for gender equality and women's empowerment at the global policy level, but also in its upstream and advisory work with governments at the country level.
+While the UN Population Fund (UNFPA) is the lead agency in promoting SRHR, UN Women plays an important supporting role by integrating SRHR as a key dimension when advocating for gender equality and women's empowerment at the global policy level but also in its upstream and advisory work with governments at the country level.

-Global youth is a key stakeholder in Denmark's development cooperation as three out of four of an estimated 1.8 billion young people now live in a developing country.
-UN Women's commitment to youth inclusion is clearly stated in its Strategic Plan.
-UN Women will focus on development for and by young people across all its priorities and foster opportunities for young voices on gender equality and women's empowerment.
+Global youth is a key stakeholder Denmark's development cooperation as three out of four of an estimated 1.8 billion young people, now live in a developing country.
+UN Women's commitment to youth inclusion is clearly stated in the Strategic Plan.
+UN Women will engage young women and men across all its priorities and foster opportunities for young voices on gender equality and women's empowerment.
 Denmark will continue to assist UN Women in ensuring that this key constituency receives the focus and support it needs to leverage its potential as a positive change agent vis-à-vis the 2030 Agenda.

 Another focus area for UN Women is for both humanitarian action and peace and security interventions to be gender-sensitive and gender-responsive.
 UN Women supports the UN's humanitarian agencies and UN peacekeeping operations in mainstreaming and strengthening their gender focus.
-UN Women has humanitarian programmes in over 40 countries, and the humanitarian area was the organisation's second largest programmatic area in 2017, constituting around 25% of the programmes covering empowerment, livelihoods, and cash-for-work for women.
+UN Women has humanitarian programmes in over 40 countries, and the humanitarian area was the organisation's second largest programmatic area in 2017, constituting around 25% of the programmatic budget (from USD 3.4 million in 2012 to USD 27.2 million in 2017), including (increasingly joint) programmes covering empowerment, livelihoods, and cash-forwork for women.
 From a Danish perspective, UN Women has a vital role to play in the coordination and mainstreaming of gender equality issues everywhere, including those in humanitarian settings, and hence, Denmark supports UN Women taking part in joint UN programmes and performing a key advisory and advocacy role in inter-agency forums such as the cluster system and with the Humanitarian Coordinator.